 Being on Instagram- sharing photos, videos, and stories is undeniably fun.
 Creating original content not only allows you to share fun moments and milestones, it also awakens and sharpens your creativity.
+Regram your old or other peoples content and save your creativity resources for original posts that really matter to your audience.

-But, let us say that suddenly, you saw the need to repost an Instagram photo.
 It may be a family photo from your most recent Thanksgiving party, or an inspiring vacation photo posted by a magazine.
 Maybe, a customer posted a photo of your product and you wish to regram not just to thank him, but also to further promote your brand.
 Sharing content on Instagram for personal or professional purposes has its benefits.
 But can you actually repost on everyone’s favorite photo sharing app?

 Sharing On Social Media: It’s So Easy